 OpenRTB Best Practices

 The following is a collection of some known best practices when buying or selling over OpenRTB.
-These points assume compliance with OpenRTB specifications, but provide additional tips to help achieve success:

 At scale, bandwidth becomes a premium resource.
 One simple way to conserve it is to remove white space from JSON bid requests and responses.
 Also, several app servers (e.g., JBoss) allow compression of HTTP payloads with a simple configuration setting.
-This will require coordination between exchange and bidder, but can result is substantial savings especially on text payloads such as JSON.
+This will require coordination between exchange and bidder, but can result in substantial savings especially on text payloads such as JSON.

 One of the simplest and most effective ways of improving connection performance is to enable HTTP Persistent Connections, also known as HTTP Keep-Alive.
 This has a profound impact on overall performance by reducing connection management overhead as well as CPU utilization on both sides of the interface.